 Will Messianic Apologetics ever release its own Bible version?

-Our ministry has been asked many, many times, if we would ever consider publishing its own Bible version.
+Our ministry has been asked many, many times, if we would ever consider publishing our own Bible version.
 In the past, we have been involved with a few projects to produce a Messianic edition of the Apostolic Writings, which have come to naught.
 Given the wide number of English Bible versions produced in the past twenty years, including around half-a-dozen or so Messianic or Hebrew/Hebraic Roots versions, it would not be our preference to add to what is an increasingly crowded field.

 A mistake made, within the sector of Messianic Bible versions on the market, has been to offer a rendering or translation of a controversial passage, and then leave the Bible reader with no explanation of why the translator(s) chose it, in either associated books or articles.
 David H. Stern was gracious enough to release his Jewish New Testament Commentary, which does defend a wide number of his renderings in the New Testament part of his Complete Jewish Bible.
 Other than this, though, while it is appreciable that a new Messianic version like the Tree of Life—Messianic Family Bible has a wide review board, not enough Bible commentaries (or at least articles and books accessible to the layperson) have been written from a Messianic perspective, to adequately explain (or even explore) some of the passages of importance to our faith community—particularly as they concern the validity of the Torah and various Torah practices.